 Constellations of narrating, experiencing and contesting public space

 Work Package 4 is a cross-cutting package seeing constellations of narrating, experiencing and contesting public space.
-It thus entails a meta-analysis of insights into histories, political contestations and user practices of public transport as public space as analysed in other WPs.
+It thus entails a meta-analysis of insights into histories, political contestations and user practices of public transport as public space as analysed in other WPs (see Working Paper 1).
 In this work package, we seek to understand to what extent can European integration be conceptualised through public transport.
 This means attention to the appeal of different transport modes such as the much higher regard for rail-based services whether as regional trains or trams, than those of trolley buses and buses in general.
-We are interested in the combination of elements in transport devices, such as how internal layout influences publicness and how new developments in public forms of transport—such as self-driving vehicles—influence the public sphere.
-Additionally, we endeavour into artistic practices dealing with public transport to understand the potential of generating public space through visual and performative artistic means.
+We are interested in the combination of elements in transport devices, such as how internal layout influences publicness and how new developments in public forms of transport—such as self-driving vehicles or sharing platforms—influence the public sphere.
+Additionally, we endeavour into artistic practices dealing with public transport to understand the potential of generating public space through visual and performative artistic means (see PhD Project 1 by Ianchenko).
+We contend that research should be developed in interaction with artistic practices providing not just methods to study cities but also ways of thinking and conceptualising research in social sciences and humanities more generally.
 Finally, the work package raises the question of the ‘urban’ dimension of public transport: how to draw borders between urban and non-urban public transport in times of planetary urbanisation?
 WP4 integrates the work of two co-supervised doctoral students who are responsible for strengthening the project’s conceptual intersection, by designing and implementing a theoretically-informed and empirically-grounded comparative research project.

 Public Art Projects on Tram Lines